rbezghin/myProjects/README.md

 ```
 /*
  Trick: Sliding window, two pointers to keep track of the current substring
-        Set to kepe track of the characters in the substring
+        Set to keep track of the characters in the substring
  Runtime: O(n) we go through array once
  Space: O(n) storing up to n characters in the Set
  */